Prospect Mountain (Warren County, New York): History

 Prospect Mountain originally had to use an incline railway car to access the house at the top where people could dance and eat.
 Construction on the railway began in January 1895 and cost $120,000 total.
 Construction was finished six months later, with the railway opening on June 15, 1895.
 After failing financially, the railway system ceased operation in 1903.
-The area was bought and soon donated to the State of New York.
+The area was bought by George Foster Peabody, who soon donated it to the State of New York.
 The nearby hiking trail that heads up towards the mountaintop is part of the old railway.

 In July 1910, the Forest, Fish and Game Commission built a 35 ft wooden fire lookout tower on the mountain.
 At this time repairs and a new roof were done to the hotel building which was the headquarters for the observer.
 In 1932, the building at the top of the mountain burned down.
 The same year a 47 ft Aermotor LS40 steel fire lookout tower and observer cabin was built on the mountain by the Conservation Department.
 For 30 years, people studied what to do with the land, which was owned by the state, and in 1954, New York Governor Thomas E. Dewey signed legislation to build a highway up the mountain.
 Twelve years later, in 1966, then-Governor Nelson Rockefeller made funds available for the highway.
 The Prospect Mountain Veterans Memorial Highway was opened in 1969, dedicated to war veterans and providing access to the 2018 ft summit with a 100 mi view at its peak.
 Due to increased use of aerial fire detection, the tower was closed at the end of the 1970 fire lookout season and later removed.